NRBQ: History

-NRBQ began in late 1965 as a rehearsal band in the Shively, Kentucky home of brothers Terry and Donn Adams, and they appeared on stage for the first time in 1966.
+NRBQ began in late 1965 as a rehearsal band in the Shively, Kentucky, home of brothers Terry and Donn Adams, and they appeared on stage for the first time in 1966.
 Along with drummer Charlie Craig, they made home tapes of their experiments.
 The first known reference to the band's name can be heard on one of these home tapes, with Donn announcing, "Here they are, the New Rhythm and Blues Quintet!" as though presenting them to a live audience.

-In late spring of 1966, guitarist Steve Ferguson was invited to join NRBQ after he quit Mersey-Beats USA (no relation to the Liverpool group who recorded "I Stand Accused").
-He met Adams when the latter briefly joined Mersey-Beats USA to fill in for the regular keyboard player.
+In late spring of 1966, guitarist Steve Ferguson was invited to join NRBQ after he quit Mersey Beats USA (no relation to the Liverpool group who recorded "I Stand Accused").
+He met Adams when the latter briefly joined the Mersey Beats USA to fill in for the regular keyboard player.
 After playing a few live dates in Louisville, Jimmy Orten (Soul Inc) was recruited on bass and vocals and the band left for Florida in late 1966.

 In Miami, early January 1967, NRBQ played six nights at The Cheetah.
 Soon after, Orten and Ferguson returned to Louisville.
 Adams stayed behind and joined The Seven of Us, a band that was playing the same club.
 By August, the NRBQ was Adams (keyboards), Ferguson (guitar), Spampinato (bass) and Frank Gadler (vocals) from The Seven of Us, and Tom Staley (drums).

 In December 1968, they began recording with Eddie Kramer at the Record Plant and by early 1969 were signed to a two-record deal with Columbia Records.
-Their self-titled debut album was released that year, with songs by both Eddie Cochran and Sun Ra, and a number of similarly wide-ranging original songs.
+Their self-titled debut album was released that year, with songs by both Eddie Cochran and Sun Ra, and a number of similarly wide-ranging originals.
 The following year, the group collaborated with rockabilly legend Carl Perkins on an album titled Boppin' the Blues.

 Over the next three years, the band experienced personnel shifts, with the departure of Ferguson (replaced for one year by Ken Sheehan), Gadler, and Staley, and the arrival of two new members: guitarist/singer Al Anderson formerly of The Wildweeds, known for the Connecticut and Massachusetts regional hit "No Good To Cry", and drummer Tom Ardolino.
-The Adams/Spampinato/Anderson/Ardolino quartet stayed together longer than any other incarnation of the band (20 years, from 1974 until 1994), and was often augmented by the Whole Wheat Horns (Donn Adams, Keith Spring and others).
+The Adams / Spampinato / Anderson / Ardolino quartet stayed together longer than any other incarnation of the band (20 years, from 1974 until 1994), and was often augmented by the Whole Wheat Horns (Donn Adams, Keith Spring and others).

 Starting in September 1989, NRBQ opened for R.E.M. on the "Acronym Tour" with the first concert taking place on the 27th at the University of Dayton Arena.
 The last stop on the tour was at the Shoreline Amphitheater at Mountain View in Mountain View, California on October 21.
 Rolling Stones Sam Freedman noted that the NRBQ played a compressed 30-minute club show.
 He also reported that both Mike Mills and Peter Buck of R.E.M. watched each of the NRBQ's opening sets during their portion of the tour from the edge of the stage "as if to endorse NRBQ for their fans".